qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 Options
 -------

-The :guilabel:`Options` tab has settings only in case of histogram.
-You can choose whether the bar orientation should be 'Up', 'Down', 'Right' and 'Left'.
+The :guilabel:`Options` tab has settings for histogram and stacked bars.
+You can choose whether the :guilabel:`Bar orientation` should be :guilabel:`Up`, :guilabel:`Down`, :guilabel:`Right` or :guilabel:`Left`,

-..
-ToDo: explain the behaviour of this option
+allowing to generate horizontal or vertical diagrams.

 .. index:: Size legend, Diagram legend
 .. _diagram_legend: